 Picture Source: Youtube

 Frog squat is a calisthenic and cardiovascular exercise that primarily targets the quads, the glutes, and the hamstrings.
+They are also good for improving your balance and coordination, especially if you’re doing them barefoot.

 How to do